 After looking at the vehicles we were taken into an area where we were not allowed to take pictures.
 We went inside a soundstage that has been at Sony for a very long time.
 It is the studio where Judy Garland recorded Somewhere Over the Rainbow and where orchestras are brought in to provide the music for movies.
 The room looks very plain and old which our guide said is due to the fact that the room is well known for being wonderful to record in and they are afraid if they change anything it will ruin the sound.

 There were some fun things to see inside the room like framed Hawaiian shirts that belong to John Lasseter who you may know for his Pixar movies.
 Since the music for Pixar movies is always recorded in the studio John sends them a Hawaiian shirt that he wore during production and most of the time the shirt he wears to premieres.
 Another fun thing we saw in the room was a bicycle hanging from the roof.
-The story is that a man kept showing up late for working with the excuse that he could not find his bicycle.
+The story is that a man kept showing up late for work with the excuse that he could not find his bicycle.
 Finally, his coworkers hung it from the roof so he would always know where it was.

 From there we were taken to a building where young stars like Elizabeth Taylor and Mickey Rooney went to school but we did not get to go inside.
-Next, we went to the outside of the Happy Madison offices where Adam Sandler does work for his production company.
+Next, we went outside of the Happy Madison offices where Adam Sandler does work for his production company.
 We also got to see his incredibly nice customized golf carts.
 From there we went inside a soundstage and walked around the house used on The Goldbergs, we were not able to take pictures since it is still a working set on air but it was cool to see.

 After we left the Wheel of Fortune set we headed over to check out the set of another popular game show Jeopardy!
-For Jeopardy! they have three podiums set up for you to take pictures with which I really enjoyed.
+For Jeopardy! they have three podiums set up for you to take pictures which I really enjoyed.
 I picked the podium in the middle to get my picture with because it had the highest amount of money so I stood behind it holding the buzzer.
 The hallways at Jeopardy! were impressive since it had all the Emmys that the show has won over the years.
 It was interesting to see how Alex Trebek has aged over the years.

 We went and sat in the studio audience which was nice because nothing was covered up though we still could not take pictures of that part.
-Our guide went on to talk about how difficult it is to make it on Jeopardy!.
+Our guide went on to talk about how difficult it is to make it on Jeopardy!
 He said that only about sixteen percent of people who take the required quiz to be considered for the show will pass it.
 I have already searched for the quiz because the competitive side of me really wants to see if I can pass it.
 For now, the quiz is not open since they are not currently seeking participants but if I pass it I’ll be sure to let you know.

 Our guide may have said a few things after that but there was nothing else we saw that is worth mentioning.
 We did have two wheelchairs on our tour and from watching them I want to warn you that it is very difficult to push a wheelchair through the lot.
-You will get a chance, of course, to stop inside their gift shop which has decent options for merchandise from Jeopardy!, Wheel of Fortune and Breaking Bad.
+You will get a chance, of course, to stop inside their gift shop which has decent options for merchandise from Jeopardy!, Wheel of Fortune, and Breaking Bad.